devnull-cz/c-prog-lang/modules/pointers.md

 ```

 The pointer is moved by the amount of underlying (domain) data type when using
 arithmetics.

-For example, if incrementing pointer to `int` by 1 adds 4 bytes
-to the address (assuming `int` is 4 bytes).
+:wrench: create a pointer to an `int`, print it out, create a new pointer
+that points to `p + 1`.
+See what is the difference between the 2 pointers.

+#solution ptr-diff.c

 ## operator gotchas